 Mount Too Far

-Mounting the magnifier too far behind the red dot isn't a big problem either if the sight picture is clear and there isn't too much of a wasteful gap.
+Mounting the magnifier too far behind the red dot isn't a big problem either if the sight picture is clear.

-For the setup above with the Vortex Micro 3X and Trijicon RMR, the RMR's American Defense QD lever actually forces the Micro 3X to be mounted 2 rail slots back.
-So different types of mounts can affect how close they can be mounted on the top rail.
+The RMR's American Defense QD lever forces the Micro 3X to be mounted 2 rail slots back.
+So different types of mounts can affect how close they can be mounted together

-It's always okay to move the red dot forward if need to if you're using a long magnifier like the Aimpoint 6X.
-As long as the optic to eye distance works for you, there isn't much to worry about.
+It's okay to move the red dot forward if need to as long as the optic to eye distance works for you.

 There are forward leaning red dot optic mount available on the market, and the user can shift any ring clamped magnifier (Aimpoint 3X or 6X) a little bit forward.

-It's okay to have a slight height difference, but not too much.
+It's okay to have a slight height difference as long as the reticle can be centered